CameronBannick/Sales_Predictions/Data Visuals/README.md

 Lastly, our last scatterplot shows a virtually non existent relationship between item outlet sales and item weight.

 ## Predictive models
 Two different versions (a tuned and an untuned) of three different models were made for a total of six.
+The mertics used were Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).
+MSE is scored by taking the distances from the predicted value from the actual value and multiplying it by itsel, this is to penalize larger errors more.
+The closer the score is to 0 the better.
+The RMSE is similar except you don't mulyiply the number, this gives a feel for the overall error.
+Lastly, the MAE gives the average error regardless if the error is positive or negative.
+Using all three intadem will give a clearer picture of whats going on.

 ### Decision tree

-# Conclusions
-On average, it seems all item types bring in the same amount of revenue.
-Most revenue comes from items that bring in between $1000 and $3500 dollars with some outliers above and below this range.
+A Decision Tree algorith works like being interviewed on a podcast.
+The host asks you a series of questions and by the end you get a prediction of what kind of person you are.
+This algorithm starts with one question that branches out with even more questions until it comes back with a prediction.

+#### Untuned model
+MAE: 0.00000000000000010671
+MSE: 0.000000000000000000000000000024
+RMSE: 0.00000000000000492586